onsi/ginkgo/index.md

     $ ginkgo -- <PASS-THROUGHS>

 Note: the `--` is important!
 Only arguments following `--` will be passed to your suite.
+To parse arguments/custom flags in your test suite, declare a variable and initialize it at the package-level:

+    var myFlag string
+    func init() {
+        flag.StringVar(&myFlag, "myFlag", "defaultvalue", "myFlag is used to control my behavior") }

 Of course, ginkgo takes a number of flags.
 These must be specified *before* you specify the packages to run.
 Here's a summary of the call syntax: